 Multivariate Testing

-Understanding Multivariate Testing in B2B Sales
+What Multivariate Testing means in practice

 Multivariate testing in B2B sales development is a structured approach to optimizing outbound performance by testing several variables at the same time within your campaigns.
 Instead of comparing just two versions of an email or call script, teams can test different combinations of subject lines, openings, value props, CTAs, cadences, and even target segments to understand which mix produces the best sales outcomes.
 The goal is to move beyond surface-level tweaks and discover the interactions between variables that meaningfully impact booked meetings and qualified opportunities.